 In fact, Frankincense historically has always been worth more than gold.

 The better question is… why are some frankincense essential oils so cheap?

 The answer to that… many companies dilute (often down to 5% essential oil) or completely synthesize the entire product.
-I highly recommend you take a look at my article about how to find quality essential oils where I write in detail about common shady practices and explain the nonexistent regulations for essential oils.
+I highly recommend you take a look at my article outlining all the dirty little secrets happening in the essential oil industry that no one is talking about.